dejavxtrem/Link-Up/README.md

 The Application  should allow users to:
 - Create, view, update, and delete their profile account
 - Search for other profile users by zipcode

+# Future Features:
+- Implement a Message platform to email each other in the App.
+- Search for other other developer or freelancers in upwork using upwork API.
+- Implement the add profile picture function
+- Implement Pricing Module for free and exterprise